Sydney Park Wetlands Alexandria

 This is a park you will head back to with walks ranging from 30-minute strolls to three-hour hikes.
 There is plenty to do here with or without kids; Lizard Log Playground and Chang Lai Yuan Chinese Garden are two must-see sites.

-• Public transport rating: possible but difficult – train to Blacktown and then bus
+• Possible but difficult, train to Blacktown and then the bus

 Where: The Horsley Dr &, Cowpasture Rd, Abbotsbury